 Potato knishes are a Jewish classic.
 They are essentially little bites of mashed potatoes wrapped in a dough and baked to a golden brown.
 My grandmother, born in 1895, made them for special occasions and I loved them.
-One day, in the early 70’s when I was in university, I had a craving for potato knishes, so I called my grandmother and asked her how to make them.
-I braced for the labour-intensive instructions for this coveted recipe…
+In the 70’s when I was in University, I had a craving for potato knishes, so I called my grandmother and asked her how to make them.
+I braced for the labor-intensive instructions for this coveted recipe…

 “Ok, says Bubbie.
 First, you buy [Gainsborough] puff pastry dough”.